BYD Atto 3: History

+In June 2025, BYD announced one million had been produced.

+Design

 The Atto 3 / Yuan Plus is based on BYD's all-electric e-Platform 3.0, unlike the older models in the Dynasty Series that are modified from internal combustion and plug-in hybrid platforms.
 It features MacPherson strut front suspension, and multi-link independent rear suspension.

 The interior design of the Atto 3 / Yuan Plus was inspired by fitness culture and features aesthetics resembling gym and sports equipment such as treadmills, boxing rings, dumbbells and muscle fibres.
 The centre 12.8-inch (with an optional larger 15.6-inch) infotainment system is based on Android, and the screen can be rotated between portrait and landscape orientations.
 The boot space is measured at 440 L, or 1338 L with the rear seats folded.